GMOD/Apollo/docs/Build.md

 `apollo release`

-This will compile JBrowse and Apollo at the same time into difference "layers" so that the number of HTTP requests are minimized.
+This will compile JBrowse and Apollo javascript code into compact files so that the number of HTTP requests that the client needs to make are reduced.

 In all other respects, `apollo release` is exactly the same as `apollo deploy` though.